 Taking care of your clear braces is the same as taking care of traditional braces.

 This includes brushing and rinsing your teeth correctly, after every meal.
-Taking particular care with each individual tooth is needed.
+Taking particular care of each individual tooth is needed.

 Be prepared, taking care of your teeth when you’re undergoing orthodontic treatment will be more difficult.